 The content in the report should be guided by certain elements.

-While the reports largely disclose a strategy, the management approach and evidence of activities, there is still room to improve the disclosure of targets and commitments as well as sustainability governance.
+While the reports largely disclose a sustainability strategy and performance, there is still room to improve the disclosure of targets and commitments as well as sustainability governance.

 The readers’ overall experience of the report depends on elements like accessibility, navigation & flow as well as story telling & messaging.
 Most Swiss Sustainability reports are quickly accessable and have a clear navitation, but there is still room for improvement in telling a compelling story and message.